How to Use Meetup.com to Grow Your Business

 To start a new group, simply select the option from the main navigation.

-Choose a location where your Meetup will be operating out of.
+Choose a location where your Meetup will be operating.

 Step 2 requires you to choose some topics to describe your group.
 Choose as many as you like, as it will help users find your group.